niell-ion/crossing-docs/docs/crossing_setup.md

 !!!
 Caution "Levelness"
     Operating the trailer on an uneven or unstable surface can result in frame misalignment, inaccurate leveling, or equipment damage.

-* Use a 2–4 ft bubble level, laser level, or straightedge and ruler to check the surface in both directions.
+* Use a bubble level or laser level to check the surface in both directions.

 * The surface should not vary by more than **½ inch** over the length of the trailer (12 ft) or **¼ inch** across the width (8 ft).